 What you need before applying

 An employer who chooses to apply for a voluntary plan will need to develop a program that meets or exceeds the state plan in specific ways.
-More information about these criteria will be released in the summer of 2018.

 For preliminary planning, your plan should meet or exceed the state plan in weekly benefit, leave duration, premium amount and more.